ManimCommunity/manim/docs/source/installation.rst

 https://try.manim.community to give our interactive tutorial a try.

-Otherwise, if you intend to use Manim to work on an animation project, we recommend installing the library locally (either to a conda environment, your system's Python, or via Docker).
+Otherwise, if you intend to use Manim to work on an animation project, we recommend installing the library locally (preferably to some isolated virtual Python environment, or a conda-like environment, or via Docker).

 .. warning::